-Students and survivors meet in weekly two-hour sessions over the course of the academic year with a trained drama therapist and other program staff.
-The project culminates in a staged production: the students portray the personal experiences of the group’s survivors, while the survivors narrate their own stories.
-The production is performed for the community and the student body in each high school location.
+The film documents the process of students and survivors meeting in weekly two-hour sessions over the course of the academic year with a trained drama therapist and other program staff.
+The program culminates in a staged production: the students portray the personal experiences of the group’s survivors, while the survivors narrate their own stories.
+The production is performed for the community and the student body at the high school.

-The program aims to involve Holocaust survivors in a therapeutic process designed to help them come to terms with their past, and at the same time to instill the memory of the Holocaust in the next generation.
+This unique program involves Holocaust survivors in a therapeutic process designed to help them come to terms with their past, and at the same time to instill the memory of the Holocaust in the next generation.
 The public performances serve as a vehicle for the survivors’ testimonies to be heard by many and to witness the special connections made between the generations.

 Witness Theater was conceived by Irit and Ezra Dagan and developed by JDC-Eshel in Israel.
-It was brought to New York in 2012 by Selfhelp Community Services, Inc. This year’s Witness Theater Program is a collaboration of Selfhelp, UJA-Federation of New York, Yeshivah of Flatbush Joel Braverman High School, SAR High School and Ramaz Upper School and has received generous support from the Sephardic Home for the Aged Foundation.
+It was brought to New York in 2012 by Selfhelp Community Services.
+Selfhelp’s 2019 Witness Theater Program is a collaboration of Selfhelp, UJA-Federation of New York, Yeshivah of Flatbush Joel Braverman High School, SAR High School and Ramaz Upper School and has received generous support from the Sephardic Home for the Aged Foundation.

 We would also like to express our thanks to the Jewish Communal Fund and the Conference on Jewish Material Claims Against Germany (Claims Conference).
 Their generous support of Witness Theater in prior years enabled us to continue and expand the program.